Particulate matter: Cardiovascular and respiratory disease

 The largest US study on acute health effects of coarse particle pollution between 2.5 and 10 micrometers in diameter was published 2008 and found an association with hospital admissions for cardiovascular diseases but no evidence of an association with the number of hospital admissions for respiratory diseases.
 After taking into account fine particle levels (PM_{2.5} and less), the association with coarse particles remained but was no longer statistically significant, which means the effect is due to the subsection of fine particles.

-The Mongolian government agency recorded a 45% increase in the rate of respiratory illness in the past five years (reported in September 2014).
+The Mongolian government agency recorded a 45% increase in the rate of respiratory illness in the past five years (reported in 2011).
 Bronchial asthma, chronic obstructive pulmonary disease, and interstitial pneumonia were the most common ailments treated by area hospitals.
 Levels of premature death, chronic bronchitis, and cardiovascular disease are increasing at a rapid rate.

-Cognitive hazards
+Cognitive hazards and mental health

 The effects of air pollution and particulate matter on cognitive performance has become an active area of research.
-A recent longitudinal study in China comparing air pollution and particulate exposure with verbal and mathematics test scores found that accumulative exposure impeded verbal test scores of men and women significantly more than the math scores.
-The negative impact in verbal reasoning as a result of particulate exposure was more pronounced as people aged and affected men more than women.
-The level of cognitive decline in verbal reasoning scores was more pronounced in less educated (middle school diploma or lower) subjects.
-Short term exposure to particulate matter has been linked to short term cognitive decline in otherwise healthy adults.

-Air pollution, particulate matter and wood smoke may also cause brain damage and increase the risk of developmental disorders, neurodegenerative disorders mental disorders, and suicide, although studies on the link between depression and some air pollutants are not consistent.
+Air pollution may increase the risk of developmental disorders (e.g., autism), neurodegenerative disorders, mental disorders, and suicide, although studies on the link between depression and some air pollutants are not consistent.
 At least one study has identified "the abundant presence in the human brain of magnetite nanoparticles that match precisely the high-temperature magnetite nanospheres, formed by combustion and/or friction-derived heating, which are prolific in urban, airborne particulate matter (PM)."